Quantum Computing Device Researcher

 - You will design and/or simulate superconducting qubit devices and arrays, test structures and components, and follow up on converting designs into actual devices

-- You will work closely with process engineers and material scientists and provide them experimental feedback, for improving materials and processes, and with system architects, to draft the microarchitecture of future quantum computing systems
+- You will work closely with process engineers and material scientists and provide them experimental feedback, for improving materials and processes, and with system architects and theoreticians to draft the microarchitecture of future quantum computing systems

 - You will contribute to the development of the software environment for defining and implementing testing methodology, and for increasing the experimental throughput

-- You will participate to the team’s activities, including meetings and guiding of M.Sc and/or Ph.D. students, publications and participation to specific events, workshops and/or conferences.
+- You will participate to the team’s scientific and technical activities, including meetings, guiding of Ph.D. and/or M.Sc. students, publications and participation to specific technical events, workshops and/or conferences.

 What we do for you

 you the opportunity to join one of the world’s premier research centers in

 nanotechnology at its headquarters in Leuven, Belgium.
 With your talent,

 passion and expertise, you’ll become part of a team that makes the impossible

 possible.
 Together, we shape the technology that will determine the